wp-plugins/flyzoo/readme.txt

 Grab your chat now, starting **as low as $1.9/month** for the yearly subscription!

-Try it free for 14 days (no credit card required).
+Try Flyzoo Chat free for 14 days (no credit card required).
 Upgrade, downgrade or cancel your subscription at any time.

-Save up to 33% for the yearly subscriptions!
+Save up to 33% with the yearly subscriptions!

 = I need more time to test the chat, can you extend my trial period? =